BestTimesToVisit.com Logo

 Walking

-Windhoek's city center is relatively compact and easily walkable, especially if you're staying in the central areas.
+Windhoek's city center is relatively compact and walkable, especially if you're staying in the central areas.
 Walking allows you to discover hidden gems and soak in the atmosphere.

 Cost:Free!